Canadian Parks and Wilderness Society

 Many of the announcements made by the federal and provincial governments or Indigenous nations at the COP15 event were led or supported by CPAWS.
 This includes a potential Indigenous Protected Area (IPA) that is now under study in Manitoba called the Seal River Watershed.

-CPAWS was a key partner for the IMPAC5 event, where the Great Bear Sea MPA Network Action Plan was approved by 15 First Nations, British Columbia, and Canada.
+CPAWS was a key partner for the IMPAC5 event, where the Great Bear Sea MPA Network Action Plan was approved by 15 First Nations, the government of British Columbia, and the Canadian government.

 The work done by CPAWS Quebec has allowed for the expansion of the Saguenay-St. Lawrence Marine Park and CPAWS Nova Scotia protected a provincial park from golf course development through targeted scientific fieldwork, which led to the discovery of a new species.